How We Deployed a Scalable, Secure Website for PDEA Pune Using AWS Elastic Beanstalk

 Ensured the Spring Boot app was deployed with the correct port and context path.

-was structured correctly and deployed with the application .jar
+Verified that .ebextensions was structured correctly and deployed with the application .jar.

 Solution: